Siege of Inabayama Castle: Aftermath

 In about two weeks' time Nobunaga had entered the sprawling Mino Province, raised an army, and conquered the ruling clan in their mountaintop castle.
 Following the battle, the Mino Triumvirate, awed by the speed and skill of Nobunaga's conquest, permanently allied themselves to Nobunaga.
 Nobunaga had the castle repaired and renamed it Gifu Castle.
 The castle-town of Inoguchi was likewise renamed Gifu, after the mountain from which Wu Wang launched his campaign to unify China.
 Nobunaga had a lavish manor built at the base of the castle mountain.
 He then transferred his primary base and residence from Komaki Castle to Gifu, from which he would launch his historic march on Kyoto the following year.
 He continued to use Gifu Castle as his primary residence and headquarters until he moved into the partially completed Azuchi Castle in 1575.

 Saitō Tatsuoki survived the battle, though there are at least two accounts of how he managed this.
 In one account, Tatsuoki abandoned the castle the night before the final attack, took a boat, and fled down the Sunomata River.
 In another account, following the breach of the main gate, Hideyoshi dispatched a messenger to the main tower, where Tatsuoki and his entourage were cornered, with assurances of leniency if the Saitō holdouts would surrender.
 Tatsuoki accepted the offer and, with Nobunaga's troops forming two lines, Tatsuoki marched out of the main tower with his family and retinue.
 In any event, Tatsuoki eventually found his way to Nagashima, Ise Province.
 He lived in exile for a while, but eventually sought refuge with Asakura Yoshikage.
 He was killed in the Battle of Tonezaka, at the age of 26, in 1573.

 The efforts of Kinoshita Hideyoshi as the mastermind of the victory were recognized by Nobunaga and his status rose accordingly.
 After the battle, Kinoshita was promoted in rank and made lord of three districts in the northern part of the newly conquered Mino province, and not long afterward took the surname Hashiba.
 When Nobunaga later gave him a field command, Hideyoshi used an image of a golden gourd as his battle standard in commemoration of his success at Inabayama Castle.
 In time he would change his surname again, to Toyotomi.
-Kuroda Kanbei, who led the frontal attack, and Takenaka Hanbei, who directed the castle's defense, would both eventually serve Toyotomi Hideyoshi.